Portugal 12. mai til 19. mai 2001

 Price and operating hours

-The Santa Justa Lift is an
+The Santa Justa Lift is an elevator in Lisbon and is the fastest way to get

-from the Baixa
+from the Baixa neighbourhood to the

 Bairro Alto district.

-one of the city’s public
+It was inaugurated as one of the city’s public transport systems on 10 July

-called Elevador do Carmo
+1902 and was called Elevador do

-(Carmo Lift).
+Carmo (Carmo Lift).

-The Carmo Lift was
+The Carmo Lift was originally

 put in place.